-We've tested over 130 monitors, and below you'll find our recommendations for the best monitors for the Xbox Series X. For more options, check out our recommendations for the best 4k monitors, the best 1440p 144Hz monitors, and the best budget gaming monitors.
+We've bought and tested more than 250 monitors, and below you'll find our recommendations for the best gaming monitors for Xbox Series X, and most of these are also the best monitors for Xbox Series S. For more options, check out our recommendations for the best 4k monitors, and the best budget gaming monitors, or if you're a PS5 gamer, check out our recommendations for the best PS5 monitors.

 Our recommendations are based on what we think are the best gaming monitors for the Xbox Series X currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price, and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our 1440p and 4k monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.